China – Foster Care Power of Attorney for Children

 - They want their child to be educated or at least start their education in China.

-While there are obviously other issues such as visas and lengths of stay, those are not within our area of practice – our focus is primarily in terms of providing notary public services to satisfy the procedural and legal requirement for the legal paperwork.
+While there are obviously other issues such as visas and lengths of stay, those are not within our area of practice – our focus is primarily in terms of providing notary public services to satisfy the procedural and legal requirements for the legal paperwork.

 We have prepared a commonly used form for the Foster Care Power of Attorney that has been accepted by the Chinese Consulate and in China (as far as we know so far).